-A. Promote future-oriented STEM curricula in schools, VET and tertiary education by:

-- i.
-Developing by 2026 a STEM competence framework for all learners at all stages of education and a taxonomy of STEM skills within the ESCO classification.
-This will inspire and promote curriculum design, and assessment frameworks for STEM skills. - ii.
-Working towards a European degree for engineers, by building on the European Universities alliances and ongoing Erasmus+ pilots, considering the needs of employers. - B. Pilot STEM education centres for school education, including VET schools, across the EU with the goal of improving how STEM is delivered and experienced in primary and secondary education.
-Supported by Erasmus+, these centres will create dynamic learning ecosystems that drive innovation in STEM teaching and learning in schools, by stepping up cooperation with businesses, science museums, STEM organisations, libraries, cultural associations, creative industries, universities and research institutions.
+- A. Promote future-oriented STEM curricula in schools, VET and tertiary education by: - i) Developing by 2026 a STEM competence framework for all learners at all stages of education and a taxonomy of STEM skills within the ESCO classification.
+This will inspire and promote curriculum design, and assessment frameworks for STEM skills. - Working towards a European degree for engineers, by building on the European Universities alliances and ongoing Erasmus+ pilots, considering the needs of employers. - B. Pilot STEM education centres for school education, including VET schools, across the EU with the goal of improving how STEM is delivered and experienced in primary and secondary education.
+Supported by Erasmus+, these centres will create dynamic learning ecosystems that drive innovation in STEM teaching and learning in schools, by stepping up cooperation with businesses, science museums, STEM organisations, libraries, cultural associations, universities and research institutions.

-C. Attract more students from diverse backgrounds to STEM studies in secondary education, VET and tertiary education by launching:

-- i. the STEM Tech Talent Induction.
-Induction activities designed to attract young people to STEM careers and involving role models and entrepreneurs will be implemented by the European Institute of Innovation and Technology (EIT). - ii. the European Advanced Digital Skills Competitions to engage young European people in cutting edge digital technologies by providing societal, technological or industry challenges, drawing on existing competitions such as the International and the European Cybersecurity Challenges.

-D. Address employers' needs in VET and tertiary education by means of the following actions:

-- i.
-Develop joint transnational programmes and short courses leading to microcredentials in strategic STEM sectors, as identified in the Competitiveness Compass, through the Centres of Vocational Excellence and European Universities alliances.
-In close cooperation with their respective innovation ecosystems and with EU skills academies: i) boost the available range of joint programmes and microcredentials in STEM, including with a STEAM (science, technology, engineering, arts, and mathematics) educational approach, ii) encourage the centres and alliances to coordinate their STEM offer and to pool and share their investments in STEM infrastructure, equipment and educational technologies; iii) encourage the centres and alliances to leverage private investment for the development of micro-credentials tailored to upskilling and reskilling the European workforce in strategic STEM sectors; iv) support and monitor the take-up by employers recruiting talent with microcredentials issued with EU support. - ii.
-Support the development of joint education programmes (Bachelors, Masters, and Doctoral levels) and specialist training for strategic STEM sectors, leveraging the skills academies and the European Universities Alliances.
-This includes joint degrees and future European degrees in digital technologies (e.g., AI, quantum, cybersecurity) and interdisciplinary degrees applying these technologies to sectors like health and biotech, as well as training for Destination Earth24 technologies (e.g., climate modelling, circular engineering). - iii.
-Promote upskilling and reskilling through bootcamps, short courses delivered by formal VET and higher education institutions leading to micro-credentials, and platforms for digital immersive learning and training to create innovative lifelong learning opportunities. - iv.
-Provide dedicated training on innovation, entrepreneurship and IP management to 200 000 STEM higher education students, academics and staff by 2028, building on the EIT Higher Education Institutions Initiative in synergy with the European Universities alliances and the EIT knowledge and innovation communities. - E. Pilot in 2026 the development of STEM skills foundries in strategic sectors by involving companies to mentor young student entrepreneurs, in cooperation with vocational education and training providers and with higher education institutions, providing them access to their laboratories, technical infrastructures and equipment, development of intellectual property (IP), as well as facilitating access to venture capital.
-This should also bring together VET and higher education providers, talented VET and higher education students and the world of finance, particularly venture capital.
+- C. Attract more students from diverse backgrounds to STEM studies in secondary education, VET and tertiary education by launching: - i) the STEM Tech Talent Induction.
+Induction activities designed to attract young people to STEM careers and involving role models and entrepreneurs will be implemented by the European Institute of Innovation and Technology (EIT). - ii) the European Advanced Digital Skills Competitions to engage young European people in cutting edge digital technologies by providing societal, technological or industry challenges, drawing on existing competitions such as the International and the European Cybersecurity Challenges. - D. Address employers' needs in VET and tertiary education by means of the following actions: - i) Develop joint transnational programmes and short courses leading to microcredentials in strategic STEM sectors, as identified in the Competitiveness Compass, through the Centres of Vocational Excellence and European Universities alliances.
+In close cooperation with their respective innovation ecosystems and with EU skills academies: i) boost the available range of joint programmes and microcredentials in STEM, including with a STEAM (science, technology, engineering, arts, and mathematics) approach, ii) encourage the centres and alliances to coordinate their STEM offer and to pool and share their investments in STEM infrastructure, equipment and educational technologies; iii) encourage the centres and alliances to leverage private investment for the development of microcredentials tailored to upskilling and reskilling the European workforce in strategic STEM sectors; iv) support and monitor the take-up by employers recruiting talent with micro-credentials issued with EU support. - ii) Support the development of joint education programmes (Bachelors, Masters, and Doctoral levels) and specialist training for strategic STEM sectors, leveraging the skills academies and the European Universities Alliances.
+This includes joint degrees and future European degrees in digital technologies (e.g., AI, quantum, cybersecurity) and interdisciplinary degrees applying these technologies to sectors like health and biotech, as well as training for Destination Earth technologies (e.g., climate modelling). - iii) Promote upskilling and reskilling through bootcamps, short courses delivered by formal VET and higher education institutions leading to micro-credentials, and platforms for digital immersive learning and training to create innovative lifelong learning opportunities. - iv) Provide dedicated training on innovation, entrepreneurship and IP management to 200 000 STEM higher education students, academics and staff by 2028, building on the EIT Higher Education Institutions Initiative in synergy with the European Universities alliances and the EIT knowledge and innovation communities.